Muhammad3823/Exploring-and-Visualizing-a-Simple-Dataset/README.md

 Histogram highlights the range and frequency of sepal lengths.

-Box Plot indicates differences in petal lengths among species, useful for classification insights.
+Box Plot indicates differences in petal lengths among species, useful for classification insights